-There are usually four metrics (indicators) that can be used by singly, or in combination, to define the level of performance of a healthcare organization.
+There are usually four metrics (indicators) that can be used by singly, or in combination, to define the level of performance of a healthcare organisation.
 These metrics are:

-Whilst these metrics are applicable in healthcare organizations, they are also very difficult to apply in a health care setting.
+Whilst these metrics are applicable in healthcare organisations, they are also very difficult to apply in a healthcare setting.

 Despite the challenges in using Lean Six Sigma in the healthcare industry, many hospitals are beginning to use the Lean Six Sigma approach to improve patient satisfaction.

-Through understanding, meeting and exceeding patients’ needs and expectations, a healthcare organizations can improve patient outcomes, and at the same time can remain competitive by cutting costs and improving quality.
+Through understanding, meeting and exceeding patients’ needs and expectations, healthcare organisations can improve patient outcomes, and at the same time can remain competitive by cutting costs and improving quality.
 Lean Six Sigma is relatively new to the healthcare industry so there are more opportunities that can be explored.
 Patients, or prospective patients, could be used as team members on Lean Six Sigma projects.
 An outside perspective can also be beneficial in determining what patients want and do not want.
-For example, some Lean Six Sigma projects may look into minimizing patient length of stay in hospital after a certain procedure.
-Most patients want to go home as soon as possible, however some patients might not be able to take care of themselves or they may be too ill to risk leaving the hospital.
+For example, some Lean Six Sigma projects may look into minimising the patient length of stay in the hospital after a certain procedure.
+Most patients want to go home as soon as possible, however, some patients might not be able to take care of themselves or they may be too ill to risk leaving the hospital.
 This is where a patient representative on a Lean Six Sigma team could be beneficial.

-In healthcare organizations, patients could be considered as customers.
-Keeping patients satisfied is considered as a top priority by many healthcare organizations.
+In healthcare organisations, patients could be considered as customers.
+Keeping patients satisfied is considered a top priority by many healthcare organisations.
 The traditional concept, that people need healthcare and will continue to use the same health care providers out of necessity, even if they are not happy with the services they receive, has been changing rapidly.
 A patient can now access more information on healthcare providers and can make more informed choices about their treatment.
-Quality is now playing a more important role as patients have started choosing healthcare providers based on quality of care and their level of satisfaction with the organization, based on their previous experiences.
-At the same time many hospital administrators have already started using the views and perceptions of their patients to organize their service and staffing as well as using the feedback as a basis for continuous improvement in the overall organization.
+Quality is now playing a more important role as patients have started choosing healthcare providers based on the quality of care and their level of satisfaction with the organisation, based on their previous experiences.
+At the same time, many hospital administrators have already started using the views and perceptions of their patients to organise their service and staffing as well as using the feedback as a basis for continuous improvement in the overall organisation.